 But one can still stand near there, and, more importantly, one can approximate the position of Wilde’s hotel, The Prospect House, close to the Horseshoe Falls.

 This was my big moment—recapturing a historic event, provided, that is, the swirling mist and intermittent snow flurries didn’t fog up my spectacles too much preventing me from appreciating the gravity of the situation.

-The first thing to accept in appreciating the aesthetic movement of water is that there is likely to be less of the changing loveliness than in Wilde’s day owing to the industrial revolution in 1950 of diverting the river for power generation.
+The first thing to accept in appreciating the aesthetic movement of Niagara Falls is that there is likely to be less of the changing loveliness than Wilde observed owing to the industrial revolution in 1950 of diverting the river for power generation.
 However, we still get to see 100,000 cubic feet of water per second flowing in the wrong direction, and, I have to admit, there is a measure of majestic splendor.

 But Oscar was all wrong about the colors.
 Rather than grey waters flecked with green and lit with silver, it’s now green waters striped with white and no silver.

 But I’ll bet it’s just as wet.